floraison/flack/README.md

 # flack

-Flack is a web front-end for the [flor](https://github.com/floraison/flor) workflow engine.
+Flack is a Rack app for the [flor](https://github.com/floraison/flor) workflow engine.

 ## license